discoleo/PackageBrowser/README.md

 # PackageBrowser

 Browse list of R Packages:
-- downloads list of active packages from CRAN;
+- Downloads list of active packages from CRAN;
-- enables advanced searching using regular expressions;
+- Enables searches using regular expressions;
-- use Search tab for advanced searching: multiple expressions & negation of any of the expressions;
+- Advanced searching possible using the Search tab: enables searches using multiple expressions & negation of the individual expressions in the list of expressions;

 ## Installation